SRI-CSL/gllvm/README.md

 Usage
 -----

-gowllvm includes three symlinks to the program's binary: `gclang` and `gclang++`to compile C and C++, and an auxiliary tool `get-bc` for extracting the bitcode from a build product (object file, executable, library or archive).
+gllvm includes three symlinks to the program's binary: `gclang` and `gclang++`to compile C and C++, and an auxiliary tool `get-bc` for extracting the bitcode from a build product (object file, executable, library or archive).